HelloWorldLTY/SpaIM/README.md

 All datasets used in this study are publicly available.

 - Data sources and details are provided in [`Supplemental_Table_1`](./Supplemental_Table_1.xlsx).
-After the data was downloaded, follow the processing flow in [get_adata_cluster.py](get_adata_cluster.py) to analyse it for clustering.
+After downloading the data, follow the processing flow in [get_adata_cluster.py](get_adata_cluster.py) to analyse it for clustering.

-- All processed datasets and example datasets 1 can be downloaded at [Zenodo](https://zenodo.org/records/14741028) and [Synapse](https://www.synapse.org/Synapse:syn64421787/files/).
+- All processed datasets and example 'Dataset 1' can be downloaded at [Zenodo](https://zenodo.org/records/14741028) and [Synapse](https://www.synapse.org/Synapse:syn64421787/files/).

-The datasets structure should be as follows:
+The datasets should be organized in the following structure:
 ```
 |-- dataset
     |-- Dataset1